About Joyworks!

 Joyworks! was the first in Scotland

-There are 6,000 laughter yoga clubs around the world, and Joyworks! is the first in Scotland.
+There are 6,000 laughter yoga clubs around the world, and Joyworks! was the first of it’s kind in Scotland spearheading the movement 14 years ago.

-We started out in Glasgow and we now have a second home in Edinburgh, thanks to winning a Social Enterprise Award from the Melting Pot. .
+We started out in Glasgow then won a Social Enterprise Award from the Melting Pot.

 Find out more about Joyworks!
 Corporate Events